Property investment loans

 Investment loans vary greatly depending on your circumstances and what you’re looking to achieve.
 They can be very simple (such as your standard home loan), or something more complex that helps you make effective use of tax, gearing and repayments.
 To help manage your investment loans, you can also make good use of a range of loan features that vary by lender, such as redraw, interest only, offset, and additional repayments.
 Smart use of such features can greatly increase both your flexibility and return on investment (ROI).

 It’s common to access the equity in one property to purchase another.
+If you’ve already built up equity in your home or within existing investment properties, you may be surprised at how much equity you have and the amount you may be able to borrow for an investment property.
 The two usual ways to achieve this are:

 - Cross-collateral: You access your equity and buy the rental property with a cross-collateral 100% LVR loan.